svengreb/styleguide-javascript/.github/ISSUE_TEMPLATE.md

 ### Support

-If you got a question or need help with any aspect of the project feel free to [join the community](https://spectrum.chat/arcticicestudio) and ensure to read the [project documentations](https://github.com/arcticicestudio/styleguide-javascript).
+If you got a question or need help with any aspect of the project feel free to ask and ensure to read the [extensive project documentations](https://arcticicestudio.github.io/styleguide-javascript).

 You can also search for already opened and related issue using the search for the [“question“](https://github.com/arcticicestudio/styleguide-javascript/labels/type-question) issue label.